WeiyingZhao/WeiyingZhao.github.io/_pages/MultiSARCD.md

 To mining different change profiles, we propose several methods to detect the changed area, change magnitude, change classes and changed time of multitemporal SAR images.

-This work is suppervised by [Florence Tupin](https://perso.telecom-paristech.fr/tupin/) and [Henri Maître](https://perso.telecom-paristech.fr/maitre/).
+This work is supervised by [Florence Tupin](https://perso.telecom-paristech.fr/tupin/) and [Henri Maître](https://perso.telecom-paristech.fr/maitre/).

 # 1. Change area detection